elatov/elatov.github.io/_posts/2012-08-23-quick-troubleshooting-step-for-pathing-issues.md

 When a command is aborted, a TUR (TEST\_UNIT\_READY) command is issued down the path where the command did not complete to ensure that this path is still good to use.
 More information on path failover be seen in VMware KB <a href="http://kb.vmware.com/kb/1027963" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1027963']);">1027963</a>.

-A TUR is issued every 300 seconds as part of the path evaluation, this behavior can be changed with a variable called &#8220;Disk.PathEvalTime&#8221;, however in our case a TUR is issued immediately due to the aborted command.
+A TUR is issued every 300 seconds as part of the path evaluation, this behavior can be changed with a variable called "Disk.PathEvalTime", however in our case a TUR is issued immediately due to the aborted command.
 More information on Disk.PathEvalTime can be seen in VMware KB <a href="http://kb.vmware.com/kb/1004378" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1004378']);">1004378</a>.

 So I went ahead and disabled that path since we were having issues sending IO down that path: